COMMON DENTAL QUESTIONS

 When the removal of wisdom teeth is determined necessary, it is best done when the roots are approximately 2/3rds formed, usually in the adolescent years.
 Removal at this time allows for an easier procedure and decreases the risk of damage to the nerves in that area.

-There is no difference between a cap and a crown.
+There is no difference between a cap and a dental crown.

 It is very important to maintain the baby teeth because these teeth hold space for the future eruption of the permanent teeth.
 If a baby tooth decays or is removed too early, the space necessary for the permanent teeth is lost and can only be regained through orthodontic treatment.
 Infected baby teeth can cause the permanent teeth to develop improperly resulting in stains,space space pits and weaker teeth.

 Children will begin losing their teeth at approximately age 5.
 They will usually lose their front teeth first.
+As part of maintaining healthy development, regular checkups at our general dentistry office in Boulder help ensure that baby teeth fall out naturally and permanent teeth erupt correctly.
 Children will continue to lose baby teeth until the age of 12 or 13 when all of the permanent teeth finally erupt.

 Generally, if the child has stopped sucking his/her thumb by age 5 there is no permanent damage.
 If the child is a vigorous and constant thumbsucker, however, there can be moderate to severe movement of teeth and prevention of normal bone growth.